In-vessel composting

+In recent studies, in-vessel composting with frequent auger based agitation has proven to be the most efficient composting approach for the degradation of compostable plastics with nearly 100% degradation of both compostable fiber and plastic when compared with traditional windrow and ASP composting.
+This is likely due to the high temperatures combined with frequent agitation, ensuring all materials breakdown evenly.

-Evaluation is ongoing with regard to the health risks associated with compost derived from sewage biosolids—including identifying safe levels of contaminates such as PFASs ("forever chemicals").
+Evaluation is ongoing with regard to the health risks associated with compost derived from sewage biosolids—including identifying safe levels of contaminants such as PFAS.

-Offensive odors are caused by putrefaction (anaerobic decomposition) of nitrogenous animal and vegetable matter gassing off as ammonia.
-This is controlled with a higher carbon to nitrogen ratio, or increased aeration by ventilation, and use of a coarser grade of carbon material to allow better air circulation.
+Offensive odors are caused by putrefaction (anaerobic decomposition) of nitrogenous animal and vegetable matter gassing off as ammonia and other volatile organic carbon's (VOC's).
+This is controlled with a higher carbon to nitrogen ratio, increased aeration, increased exhausting to a biofilter, more frequent turning and use of a coarser grade of carbon material to allow better air circulation.
 Prevention and capture of any gases naturally occurring (volatile organic compounds) during the hot aerobic composting involved is the objective of the biofilter, and as the filtering material saturates over time, it can be used in the composting process and replaced with fresh material.